Hebrew Catholics: History

 The main associations of the movement are the Association of Hebrew Catholics (AHC), Remnant Of Israel (ROI) which was founded in 1976 by Father Arthur Klyber, and Miriam Bat Tzion.
 The AHC and the ROI are English-speaking organizations, and Miriam Bat Tzion is a French-speaking one.
 There is also a group of Spanish-speaking Hebrew Catholics in Venezuela as well as other places.

 According to David Moss, the current president of the AHC, it was estimated to have around 10,000 members in 2000.
 The countries with the largest membership are the USA and Israel, but members are also found in Canada, France, Italy, Australia, Spain, England, Argentina, Brazil, Mexico, Venezuela, Colombia, Belgium, New Zealand, and Germany.

 Hebrew Catholics should not be confused with Protestant Christians of Jewish origin that call themselves Messianic Jews, who are members of a variety of denominations, ranging from Anglican e.g. Christ Church, Jerusalem to independent Jewish Christian ones, many of which are Sabbatarian Protestant, and like some Hebrew Catholics, some of their members also celebrate Jewish holy days and emphasize Jewish elements within Christianity.
 Hebrew Catholics are in full communion with the Bishop of Rome and are not an independent movement, and they may be either liberal or traditionalist.
-While some form of corporate ecclesial and ritual identity had been raised by some Hebrew Catholics prior to 2009, Pope Benedict XVI's Apostolic Constitution Anglicanorum Coetibus prompted suggestions that personal ordinariates could also be appropriate for other groups, such as Hebrew Catholics, who desire to preserve their identity within the Catholic Church.
+While some form of corporate ecclesial and ritual identity had been raised by some Hebrew Catholics prior to 2009, Pope Benedict XVI's Apostolic Constitution Anglicanorum Coetibus prompted suggestions that personal ordinariates could also be appropriate for other groups, such as Hebrew or Jewish Catholics.
+This would allow for the preservation of Jewish identity within the Catholic Church and the restoration of the corporate life of the Jewish church in particular.

 Some halachic points of view

 According to Bloomer in 2008, "There is a broad range of Jewish Catholics.
 From those who observe nothing much of the Jewish ways up to those who observe the same as Orthodox Jews.
 There are many different opinions but they all try to accept each other, whatever their level of observance."

 Furthermore, David Neuhaus, patriarchal vicar for Hebrew-speaking Catholics in Jerusalem and himself a Jew by birth, declared in 2008 that "Dietary laws are not obligatory for those [Jews] who live in Christ.
 I would only understand dietary laws being observed by Jewish Hebrew Catholics if they had always practised these laws before becoming Catholic.
 It certainly does no harm.
 But adopting the laws as Catholics (or as secular Jews who have become Catholic) does not make much sense as we have the fullness of the promise in Jesus."
-This is debatable though, as not all Jewish Hebrew Catholics agree with David Neuhaus on secular Jews who become Catholic.